waprin/waprin.github.io/_posts/2022-01-12-real-problems-web3-solves-pt2.md

 I also wrote about how blockchains solve one of the key UX issues of decentralized authentication - loss of private key - via social recovery wallets on smart contracts, novel technology unique to blockchains.

-The post generated over 300 comments with a lot of thoughtful discussion on Hacker News, [which you can read here](https://news.ycombinator.com/item?id=29797310).

 To reiterate my goal for each problem in this series, after some introductory text providing some context, I aim to:

 1. Clearly describe what the problem is and why it matters